North Korea test fires short-range projectiles, South Korean officials say

 An earlier statement from South Korea's Defense Ministry said a "missile" had been fired.

-North Korea's missile program made major strides in 2017, with Pyongyang saying it successfully test-fired three intercontinental ballistic missiles.
-Experts said the Hwasong-15, which was launched in late November, can likely hit much of the United States.
+North Korea's missile program made major strides in 2017, when Pyongyang claimed it had successfully test fired three intercontinental ballistic missiles.
+Experts said the Hwasong-15, which was launched in late November 2017, likely had the capability to hit much of the United States.

+Rising international tension over Pyongyang's weapons program eased dramatically in 2018 when Kim indicated his willingness to negotiate, and later met with South Korea's President Moon Jae-in and US President Donald Trump.

+After making some progress in 2018, talks appeared to stall this year when Kim and Trump's second meeting in Hanoi, Vietnam abruptly ended with no agreement.

+"Sometimes you have to walk," Trump said during a news conference after the talks, which broke up earlier than planned.
+North Korean state media later acknowledged that the meeting hadn't gone as well as expected.

+Pyongyang has been pushing for more sanctions relief in exchange for denuclearization, while the US has demanded greater evidence that the country is prepared to reduce its nuclear arsenal.

-The projectiles fired on Saturday appear to be much smaller however.
-Analysts say they'd unlikely to fall within the category of weapons that Pyongyang had promised Washington to stop testing as part of negotiations over denuclearization.
+Analysts said the projectiles fired on Saturday were unlikely to fall within the category of weapons that Pyongyang had promised Washington to stop testing after negotiations began last year.

 "With North Korea never promising to completely stop all missile testing -- it only promised a self-imposed moratorium of testing long-range missiles such as ICBMs that can hit the US homeland -- we should not be shocked by North Korea's short-range launch," said Harry J. Kazianis, Korean studies director at the Washington-based Center for the National Interest.